Dcs325/pokemon_advisor/README.md

 python3 main.py
 ```

-Now you can select your Pokémon and an opponent to get an instant matchup analysis!
+Now you can select your Pokémon and an opponent to get an instant matchup analysis with battle sounds! 🎵

+## Battle Sound Features

+- **Automatic Playback:** Battle music starts automatically when you click "Analyze Matchup"
+- **5-Second Duration:** Music plays for exactly 5 seconds then stops automatically
+- **No Manual Controls:** Seamless integration with the analysis workflow
+- **Graceful Fallback:** App works perfectly even without the music file

 ## Development